 Varied working hours with the flexibility of shift work means that nurses and midwives can choose to work full time or part time, leaving time for family commitments, travel or other interests.

-In Australia there are two levels of registration:
+In Australia there are 2 levels of registration:

 - Registered nurses and midwives are degree-qualified through the tertiary education sector.

 As an enrolled nurse you can work in many different practice areas such as:

 - emergency departments